 Skip to content

-Databases are one of the most versatile and powerful features of Notion.
-Working programmatically with your databases extends Notion's functionality to infinity as you can use Python for all kinds of transformations, use external data services and what not.
-Ultimate Notion unleashes the full power of Python for use with Notion's databases.
+Data sources are one of the most versatile and powerful features of Notion.
+Working programmatically with your data sources extends Notion's functionality infinitely, as you can use Python for all kinds of transformations, external data services, and much more.
+Ultimate Notion unleashes the full power of Python for use with Notion's data sources.
 So let's see what we can do.

-Assume we have a database called Contacts DB.
+Assume we have a data source called Contacts DB.

 import ultimate_notion as uno